jojimw/jojimw/README.md

 ## Hi there 👋

-- A Frontend Developer with expertise in building React PWA applications
+- A Lead Software Engineer with expertise in building robust and clean applications.
-- Knows a bit of backend stuff having worked on few Node.js projects
-- Basic knowledge in App Development using React Native
+- Worked on JavaScript, React.js, React-Native, Redux.js, GraphQL, Node.js and so on.
-- Keen on learning new tech stacks
+- Keen on learning new tech stacks, so the sky is the limit 🚀.

 <!--
 **jojimw/jojimw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.